KHP-Informatics/ngseasy/README.md

 NGSeasy (beta)
 ===================

-### NGSeasy is under heavy re-dev, many things may be broken - bear with us please (come back next week)
+### NGSeasy is under heavy re-dev, things may be broken - bear with us please.
+Aligment and calling with Platypus or FreeBayes works.

 ****************
 ## [A [Dockerized](https://www.docker.com/) NGS pipeline and tool-box]
 ****************
 **With NGSeasy you can now have full suite of NGS tools up and running on any high end workstation in an afternoon**

-**Authors:** Stephen J Newhouse and Amos Folarin **Release Version:** **1.0-r001**
+**Authors:** Stephen J Newhouse and Amos Folarin
+**Release Version:** **1.0-r001**
 **Release:** dirty_tango
 **Publication:** _pending_